-Once a niche hobby, bodybuilding has exploded in populastore over the last thirty years or so.
-There are many reasons for this including the increased commercialization of professional bodybuilding, social media, and a bigger emphasis on physical fitness.
+It was once just a hobby for a few hardcore gym fanatics.
+But in recent years, bodybuilding has exploded in popularity.
+There are lots of reasons for it, like the increased commercialization of professional bodybuilding, social media, and a bigger emphasis on physical fitness around the world.

-Bodybuilding, particularly natural bodybuilding is a fantastic way to improve your fitness and clean up your diet.
+Bodybuilding, particularly natural bodybuilding, is a great way to improve your fitness and clean up your diet.
 But bodybuilding for beginners can feel quite overwhelming at first.

-In this article we are going to provide ten tips for a beginner bodybuilder as well as highlighting ten common mistakes that beginners make.
-In essence, everything that a new bodybuilder needs to excel in this amazing sport.
+In this post, we’ll give you ten tips for a beginner bodybuilder, plus we’ll show you ten common mistakes that beginners make.
+Below we cover everything that a new bodybuilder needs to excel in our amazing sport.

 While tracking progress, you should also track your calories.
 Depending on where you are starting from, you are either going to need to concentrate on building mass or burning fat.

 Either of these will require you to know how many calories you are consuming so that you can create a caloric deficit (burning more than you consume) or a caloric surplus (eating more than you burn).

 Meal tracking apps like MyFitnessPal are your best bet here, and we advise you to have a look at our special article about how many calories you should eat to gain muscle as well!

 The bodybuilding diet for beginners should revolve around protein.
 Studies on natural bodybuilding have shown that a protein intake of between 2.3 grams and 3.1 grams of protein per kilogram of lean mass (your body weight minus your body fat) is ideal.

 Protein contains the literal building blocks of muscle tissue.
 Not only is it imperative for proper recovery and avoiding overtraining, but it’ll also ensure you can achieve the muscle mass you want.

 Healthy fats and complex carbohydrates are also important but when it comes to building mass, keeping your protein intake high should be prioritized.